garrettmiller/WiFIDS/README.txt

 RUNNING:
 =========================================================

-1) Set configuration parameters in SETTINGS.cfg.
+1) Set configuration parameters in settings.cfg.
 2) Restart system with "sudo restart", or unplug and replug device.
 3) In its configured state, "main.py" should execute on startup.
 If not, "python main.py" will execute the main executable script.